 Strengths-based therapy is a positivity-focused therapy that concentrates on identifying a person's unique strengths and abilities.
 The therapist focuses on developing these strengths and improving the individual's capabilities and self-confidence.
-Many people struggling with mental health issues, low self-esteem, and negative thinking amplify their perceived weaknesses and flaws.
+Many people living with mental health issues, low self-esteem, and negative thinking amplify their perceived weaknesses and flaws.
 This can keep an individual stuck in negative behavioral patterns.

 Strengths-based counseling can work for many people to overcome their self-limiting beliefs and improve their outlook.
-By shifting the focus to a person's strengths, instead of their weaknesses, they gain a sense of control and agency.
+By shifting the focus to a person's strengths instead of their weaknesses, they gain a sense of control and agency.

-- Licensed Marriage And Family Therapist (LMFT)
+Licensed Marriage And Family Therapist (LMFT)

 Licensed Mental Health Counselor (LMHC)